ut-issl/s2e-documents/Tutorials/GettingStarted.md

 3. Open `SampleSimBase.ini`, which is the base file of the initialize files.
     - In this base file, other initialize files are defined.
     - You can see simulation conditions as time definitions, randomize seed definitions, etc.
-4. Open `SampleSat.ini`, which is the file for spacecraft related parameters.
+4. Open `SampleSat.ini`, which is the file to set the spacecraft parameters.
 4. Edit the value of angular momentum `Omega_b(0-2)` in the `[Attitude]` section as you want.
 5. Rerun the S2E_CORE **without a rebuild**
 6. Check the new log file in `./data/SampleSat/logs` to confirm the initial angular velocity is changed as you want.